sleexyz/react-router-r/README.md

 # React Router R

-This library provides a middleware-inspired DSL for constructing React Router routes.
+This library provides a declarative DSL for constructing React Router routes.

 It exposes a function `R`, which takes: